Building a static website (part 5: Introduction to responsive images)

 alt="Lake and trees.">

 Put simply, the "srcset" attribute specifies a comma separated list of images, along with their actual pixel width (as opposed to CSS or logical pixels).
 For example "400w" means that the image is 400 pixels wide.
-This gives the browser the information that it needs about the images as soon as it parses the HTML.
+This gives the browser the size information that it needs about the available images as soon as it parses the HTML.

 My understanding is that the media conditions can use other CSS units besides pixels (any length value I believe), but I'm not going to worry about that, because right now I just need to have a basic understanding of the concept.

 On my setup (with a 2560x1440 monitor running Firefox), resizing the browser window displayed everything from a minimum of the 400 pixel wide image all the way to the 1200 pixel wide image.
-On a 4K monitor, you only see a minimum of 800 pixels wide image or the full 1200 pixel wide image, presumably because the browser is aware of the approximate doubling of the pixel density, which is an interesting demonstration of how things can vary across different devices, or even different monitors attached to the same device.

 Serve different images at different resolutions